Mouhamadou305/blog/README.md

 # Blog

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.5.
+This project is a mini-blog.
+You can :
+* As a visitor, see the articles that are available.
+* Register yourself as a new reader in order to be able to read, like and comment the articles.
+* You can also register yourself as an editor.
+You will in addition,  be able to publish new articles.

+## JSON-server

+Install json server with npm and run it in the root folder of the todo-list application.
+On the environment.ts file, the endpoint of the json-server is specified.
+You can change it if needed.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding